 The SAT Grammar Rules That Show Up Most Often (And How to Stop Missing Them)

-The SAT’s Reading & Writing section tests grammar in a very specific way.
-It isn’t asking you to recite rules or label parts of speech — it’s presenting you with a sentence that has one thing wrong and asking you to fix it.
-That sounds simple, but the test is carefully engineered to make incorrect answers feel natural and correct answers feel awkward.
-Understanding why a rule exists, not just what it says, is what separates students who consistently get these right from students who keep second-guessing themselves.
+The SAT‘s Reading & Writing section tests grammar in a specific way.
+There’s no reciting rules or labeling parts of speech.
+The test hands you a sentence with one thing wrong and asks you to fix it.
+Sounds simple.
+The catch is that the SAT is carefully engineered so that wrong answers feel natural and right answers feel awkward.
+The students who consistently get these right are the ones who understand why a rule exists, not just what it says.

-After more than 20 years of SAT tutoring and several editions of Barron’s SAT prep books, I’ve seen the same grammar patterns tested over and over.
-This post walks through the categories that matter most and the specific traps the SAT sets within each one.
+After 20+ years of SAT tutoring and several editions of Barron’s SAT prep books, the same grammar patterns keep coming up on the test.
+Below are the categories that matter most and the specific traps the SAT sets in each one.

 Open the SAT Grammar Rules Reference →